fluidence/react-gantt/README.md

                                           possible values:
                                           {“Normal”, “Background”, “Overlay”},
+  isDraggable (bool):                     can this bar be dragged, default: false, droppableRowIds (array | "*"):          An array of row ids that this bar can be
+                                          dropped to or the "*" character for all rows (bars can always be dragged within their originating row), default: []
-  isDraggable (bool):                     can this bar be dragged, default: false, startDate (date object or date string): bar start, endDate (date object or date string):   bar end, barStyle (object):                      inline bar styling, default: {},
+                                          (bars can be dragged only within their originating row), startDate (date object or date string): bar start, endDate (date object or date string):   bar end, barStyle (object):                      inline bar styling, default: {},